c3foc/hagrid/README.md

 * `ALLOWED_HOSTS`
 * `DEBUG` (should be `False`)
-* `SECRET_KEY` (should be random and secret)
+* `SECRET_KEY` (should be random and secret, omit and the app creates a random secret and stores it in a file)
 * `SITE_URL` (URL for building absolute links)
 * `DATA_DIR` (where to store data like logs or user-uploaded content)
 * `DATABASE_URL` for which DB to use.
 * `DEFAULT_FROM_EMAIL` for sending emails (e.g. for password resets).

-See the [Django Docs](https://docs.djangoproject.com/en/2.2/ref/settings/) or the comments in `settings.py` on what these do.
+* `PUBLIC_DIR` for where to store public files (static and public media)

-hagrid requires an ASGI server like daphne to run, as well as redis for caching and event streaming.
+hagrid requires an ASGI server like daphne to run.
+If you deploy multiple workes, django-eventstreams requires some system to persist receivers (like redis).
 You can use something like nginx to serve static and media files directly and proxy requests to the ASGI server.

 Nginx must be configured for EventStream under the `/api/events/` route: